skeezicsb/PERQemu/PERQemu/Readme.txt

 only the PERQ-1 "old" Z80 with a single Shugart hard disk.
 The emulation was fairly complete, but the options for OS and software to run were limited.

-While the v0.5.0 release is a major leap in functionality and the available software base has expanded greatly, it still only emulates PERQ-1 configurations.
-Work on the experimental branch now shifts to expanded emulation options, adding new peripheral support (Ethernet, laser printer) and bug fixes, plus some new UI features along the way.
+The v0.5.0 release was a major leap in functionality and the available software base expanded greatly, but it still only emulated PERQ-1 configurations.
+Work on the experimental branch shifted to expanding emulation options, adding new peripheral support (Ethernet, laser printer), bug fixes, and new UI features.

-PERQemu v0.5.5 rolls up new Canon printer support and expanded (but still highly experimental!)
-Ethernet support.
-It is an interim release to skeezicsb/main and won't be submitted for a merge into the master at this time.
+PERQemu v0.5.5 added Canon printer support and expanded experimental Ethernet support.
+It was an interim release to skeezicsb/main and wasn't submitted for a merge into the master.

 PERQemu v0.5.8 introduces the first milestone in PERQ-2/EIO support, adding a Micropolis 8" disk driver and enough of the EIO/Z80 components to allow POS G, Accent S6 and PNX 2 and 3 to boot.
-There are still a number of rough edges and missing pieces that this interim development snapshot is not yet reliable enough for daily use.
+There are still a number of rough edges and missing pieces, but this interim development snapshot is reliable enough to let it into the wild for testing from skeezicsb/main.

 Full PERQ-2 and 2/Tx support is underway; see the (tentative) roadmap below.
 Please check back often for updates!